 The Munich Christmas market scene offers a wide variety of markets to its yearly visitors, all of them special in their own way, and with distinctive themes or offerings that set them apart.

-So, to make things easier, here are some of the best Christmas markets in Munich for you to visit:
+So, to make things easier, here are some of the best Christmas markets in Munich for you to visit!
+You can also find the markets mapped out here according to their closest U-Bahn station, if you’re using public transport to get around.

 1. Chinese Tower (Chinesischer Turm) Christmas Market